Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 The component provides a `Show more` button to display more items if the number of items exceeds the `pageSize` value.

 You can also provide a custom `label` (or i18n resource key) for the default resulting collapsible category.
+If the `label` value contains spaces, there is no need for wrapping the label inside quotes as it is in the case of facetFields labels.
 If you need to display more resulting collapsible categories, you can group different facet queries under custom labels by using the `group` property on those facet queries:
 ```json
 {